Mathematical specification of hitomezashi designs: Hitomezashi stitch patterns

 \subsection{Encoding the patterns}

 Making garments using sashiko to soften, strengthen or mend fabric was an essential domestic activity, particularly conducted in the winter when outside work was not possible (Hayes, 2019).
-Stitching was learnt from elders, by example and imitation (Briscoe, 2004).
+Patterns were learnt from elders, by example and imitation (Briscoe, 2004).
 In contemporary sashiko books either written for non-Japanese speakers such as that of Briscoe (2004) or Marquez (2019), or translated for them such as \textit{Simply Sashiko} (2019/2020), a hitomezashi stitch design is generally presented in a chart showing a basic unit to be repeated to make a larger piece.

-Knitting patterns frequently use charts, but also give compressed written instructions, in particular by using K and P for the two basic stitches, knit and purl.
+Knitting patterns frequently use charts, but also give coded written instructions, in particular by using K and P for the two basic stitches, knit and purl.
 (An excellent account of how knitting instructions have developed from descriptions given in words, how they use charts, and how they resemble coding languages is given by Howard (2017).)
-To give a simple and probably familiar example which motivates the encoding we will give for hitomezashi designs, knitting patterns will frequently commence like this:
+To give a simple example which motivates the encoding we will give for hitomezashi designs, knitting patterns will frequently commence like this:

-Cast on 60 stitches.\\ Row 1 *K4\ P2; repeat from * to the end of the row.
+Cast on a multiple of six stitches.\\ Row 1 *K4\ P2; repeat from * to the end of the row.

-We could say mathematically that the instruction for the first row is encoded by the word KKKKPP from the binary alphabet $\{\text{K}, \text{P}\}$ concatenated ten times.
+We could say mathematically that the instruction for the first row is encoded by concatenation of the word KKKKPP from the binary alphabet $\{\text{K}, \text{P}\}$.

 Coming back to a single line of running stitch, the stitches alternate on the `front' and the `back' of the cloth (see Figure \ref{running}).
 There are exactly two possible states for the first stitch in a line: either it is present on the front side of the work or it is not present on the front side.
 It seems natural to encode these two states by 1 (present) and 0 (not).
 By the nature of running stitch, in each line of stitches the state of that first stitch then determines all the rest.
 Counting along the line, the odd-numbered stitches are in this same state, and the even-numbered stitches are in the other (opposite) state.